2600hz/kazoo/doc/getting_used_to_multi_repo.md

 As you work with multi-repo, especially when your code changes involves many apps or even the core, you start noticing some repetitive tasks like commit and push and updating the pull requests.

-For making these kind of task more tolerable, there is small and handy `scripts/kz_git.sh` shell script which wraps around Git command.
+For making these kind of task more tolerable, there is small and handy `kgit` shell script which wraps around Git command.
 You simply give this script the directory name of an app (or multiple apps) and the git command you want to run against them and it loop over the folders and run the command.
 This script can also used together with `gh` [the official GitHub CLI](https://cli.github.com) or `hub` [an unofficial GitHub CLI](https://github.com/github/hub) (which is more mature and powerful and it also wraps `git`) commands.

 The script tries to not get in your way and offers running `git` and other commands like normal command.